GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/03_api_reduction.rst

         dataselect.expr_parser('exposure_time==120')
     )

-Note the empty :class:`list` ``[]`` in the fourth line of each command.
-It means that we are not passing any argument for the Tags exclusion.
+Note the empty list ``[]`` in the fourth line of each command.
+This position argument receives a list of tags that will be used to exclude any files with the matching tag from our selection.

 Now you must create a list of FLAT images for each filter.
 You can do that by using the following commands:

 .. code-block:: python
     :linenos:
-    :lineno-start: 19
+    :lineno-start: 54

     list_of_flats_Y = dataselect.select_data(
          all_files,